Corey Graves: Other media

 Polinsky, as Corey Graves, made his video game debut as a playable character in WWE 2K15, where on the Xbox 360 and PlayStation 3 versions of the game, he has his own path in the "Who Got NXT" mode, documenting his matches in NXT and on the Xbox One and PlayStation 4 versions as an unlockable character through the MyCareer mode.
-He later appeared in WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22 and WWE 2K23 as a non-playable character as part of the commentary team.
+He later appeared in WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25 as a non-playable character as part of the commentary team.

 Polinsky was a part of E:60 documentary: "WWE: Behind the Curtain".
 From October 2015 to April 2016, Polinsky wrote a monthly column for Alternative Press entitled "Stay Loud."
 The column covered the intersection of wrestling and music.

 Polinsky has also delved into the fashion industry with Fatal Clothing's "Stay Down" collection.

 Polinsky, as his Corey Graves persona, launched his own podcast (produced by WWE and Endeavor Audio) titled WWE After the Bell, which debuted in October 2019.
-In June 2020, he would launch a second podcast called Bare with Us alongside his real life wife Leah Van Dale.
+In June 2020, he would launch a second podcast called Bare with Us alongside his real life wife Leah Van Dale, where the two discuss different issues regarding relationships including issues within their own.